OctopusDeploy/blog/blog/2020-03/runbooks-with-iac/index.md

  - Runbooks
 ---

-In preparation for the [2020.1 Release Webinar](https://www.youtube.com/watch?v=M5ejzd8KdbQ&feature=youtu.be), I needed to spin up and down the infrastructure for my demos.
+In preparation for the [2020.1 release webinar](https://www.youtube.com/watch?v=M5ejzd8KdbQ&feature=youtu.be), I needed to spin up and down the infrastructure for my demos.
 Before runbooks, I had a separate *Infrastructure as Code* project to handle this.
 I didn't want to do that again, and Operations Runbooks was built with this scenario in mind.
-The webinar prep allowed me to port my process over to a runbool, and gave me an opportunity to adjust how I approach Infrastructure as Code in Octopus Deploy.
+The webinar prep allowed me to port my process over to a runbook, and it gave me an opportunity to adjust how I approach Infrastructure as Code in Octopus Deploy.
 This post walks through some of the lessons I learned in porting an existing Infrastructure as Code process into the new runbooks feature in Octopus Deploy.

 !toc

 ## Brief intro to Infrastructure as Code

-Infrastructure as Code is modeling the desired infrastructure in a file, typically written in YAML, JSON, or Hashcorp Language (HCL).
-Cloud providers have mechanisms that ingests that file and provisions your requested infrastructure, but each provider has its own infrastructure definitions:
+Infrastructure as Code is a way of modeling the desired infrastructure in a file, typically written in YAML, JSON, or Hashcorp Language (HCL).
+Cloud providers have mechanisms that ingest that file and provisions your requested infrastructure, but each provider has its own infrastructure definitions:

 - [AWS CloudFormation](https://aws.amazon.com/cloudformation/)
 - [Azure ARM Templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview)
 - [GCP Deployment Manager](https://cloud.google.com/deployment-manager/docs)

-Using the tooling provided by the cloud providers has its advantages, for instance, they typically have a UI to help with debugging.
+Using the tooling provided by the cloud providers has its advantages; for instance, they typically have a UI to help with debugging.
 The process is kicked off by a CLI, but when something goes wrong, you can splunk through the logs in the UI to find the root cause.
-Also, to help with the learning curve, they either provide samples or let you to define the desired infrastructure in the UI and export it to a file.
+Also, to help with the learning curve, they either provide samples or let you define the desired infrastructure in the UI and export it to a file.
 Incidentally, this is how I create ARM templates.

 The downside to using the provided tooling is the risk of lock-in.
 The terminology for AWS Cloudformation doesn't translate over to Azure ARM Templates.
 This is where third party tooling such as [Hashcorp's Terraform](https://www.terraform.io/) is useful.
 They provide a common framework that can be used across all cloud providers.

 ## Infrastructure as Code before runbooks

 Before runbooks, my Infrastructure as Code process was a normal deployment process, even though I wasn't *deploying* anything, but instead, running scripts against a cloud provider.
-My goal for my process was simple; a single project to tear up and down my infrastructure.
+My goal for my process was simple; have a single project to tear up and down my infrastructure.

-This approached led to some quirks.
-The first being, I had to create a lifecycle because I was using a deployment process and deployment processes have lifecycles.
-For example, I have two environments, `Test` and `Production`, but I needed to have the ability to tear everything down.
+This approach led to some quirks.
+The first being, I had to create a lifecycle because I was using a deployment process, and deployment processes have lifecycles.
+For example, I have two environments, `Test` and `Production`, but I needed the ability to tear everything down.
 I didn't want to tear down `Test` when I deployed to `Production`, but I also wanted to be able to tear down `Production`, which led to my second quirk: I needed another environment called `Teardown`.

 ![](octopus_lifecycle_before_runbooks.png)